Chart Color Schemes

 Infrastructure

-Austins Ferry has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Austins Ferry has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting the area: Chocolate Experience at Cadbury Tasmania, Whitestone Point Housing Development, Glenorchy Sports Centre, Claremont Link Road Park and Ride Facility are key projects.
-The following details those most relevant:.
+AreaSearch has identified one major project likely impacting the region: Chocolate Experience at Cadbury Tasmania.
+Other key projects include Whitestone Point Housing Development, Glenorchy Sports Centre, and Claremont Link Road Park and Ride Facility.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.